XinDongol/BENN-PyTorch/README.md

 `python main_boosting_imagenet_train_seq.py --arch resnet -b b1/b2/b3`

 **Notice:** For AlexNet, you should get around 51-53% (bagging) and 53-55% (boosting) accuracy for 5-6 ensembles.
 For ResNet-18, you should get around 56-58% (bagging) and 60-62% (boosting) accuracy for 5-6 ensembles.
+The single BNN should have accuracy around 44% and 48% for AlexNet and ResNet-18.
 Due to overfitting and optimization, you may need to train BENN multiple times and pick the best one.
 If you train BENN multiple times, you may end up having a best model that is better than the numbers reported in the paper.